-The 2500-8-AO is designed to allow "hot-swapping" the module under power in the event that a replacement is needed.
-When "hot-swapping" the module, use the following procedure:
+The 2500C-8-AO is designed to allow "hot-swapping" the module under power in the event that a replacement is needed.
+However, you must be aware that hot-swapping does not meet UL Safety requirements and is not recommended.
+If you must "hot-swap" the module, use the following procedure:

 - 1. Make sure all field devices connected to the module are placed into a "safe" state - 2.
 Remove the I/O connector from the front of the module - 3.
 Loosen the module retaining screws and remove it from the base - 4.
 Ensure the jumper configuration of the replacement module matches the one just removed - 5.
 Install the replacement module and tighten the retaining screws.
 The replacement module must be the same model number as the one removed. - 6.
 Reattach the I/O connector to the module - 7.
-Ensure the replacement module is operating properly - 8.
-Remove the field devices from "safe" state
+Ensure the replacement module and all other components are operating properly - 8.
+Remove the field devices from "safe" state - 9.
+Return to NORMAL RUN mode